BhuvanThota/Java-Spring/Day_01.md

 ### Heap

-- The memory is storedin random form ->
+- The memory is stored in random form ->